 "I raced in the dark".

-But with a good dose of humility, the young French driver chose to race like an accountant.
+But with a good dose of humility, the young French driver chose to do a defensive race.

 "I can't say I enjoyed it, this is not my way of racing and I didn't really enjoy the race.
 But it was too important today to go all the way.
 Today the Ferraris are not competitive, you have to try to limit the damage.
 I hope the music changes at the French Grand Prix".